PatrickConnors09/BurtinDataSetChallenge-Power-BI/README.md

 # PowerBI_BurtinDataSetChallenge

 Chance magazine ran a contest to create a visualisation using this data set of the effectiveness of three antibiotics on sixteen strains of bacteria.

 For this project we were given the data set and asked to create a visual that could fully explain the data given.
+I have uploaded both of these files along with the Power BI visualisation.

 # Explanation of my thought process.